janmoehl/AndroidSlicer/README.md

 Npm is also used to manage CSS and JavaScript dependencies used in this application.
 You can upgrade dependencies by specifying a newer version in [package.json](package.json).
 You can also run `npm update` and `npm install` to manage dependencies.
 Add the `help` flag on any command to see how you can use it.
 For example, `npm help update`.

 The `npm run` command will list all of the scripts available to run for this project.

+### Debugging Help

+Its sometimes helpful, to lookup the current values of the component properties.
+Instead of just printing them in the template, its much more easier to use a browser plugin for this.
+Maybe you want to try out [Augury](https://augury.rangle.io/).

 ### PWA Support